Why Am I Tired All Day But Can't Sleep at Night?

 Evidence-Based Solutions for Insomnia

-While helpful, research shows sleep hygiene by itself does not resolve chronic insomnia and sleep aid medications can have a laundry list of side effects and risks.
-The gold-standard treatment for insomnia and what is recommended as the primary treatment by physicians is Cognitive Behavioral Therapy for Insomnia (CBT-I).
+While helpful, research shows that sleep hygiene alone does not resolve chronic insomnia.
+Additionally, sleep aid medications can have a laundry list of side effects and risks.
+The gold-standard treatment for insomnia, recommended as the primary treatment by physicians, is Cognitive Behavioral Therapy for Insomnia (CBT-I).

 CBT-I targets: